 But Japp and Johnson weren't happy with the way Mrs. Fletcher ran her plant.
 Around the same time, the partners heard about a new automatic plant in Madison, Wisconsin, that produced a better chip.

 ''It was nice and light, 1000% better than what we were selling.
 We decided to go that route, and we were doing great in no time at all,'' he said.

 The Madison operation went out of business, and the partners began buying a similar product from Blue Star Foods Inc. in Rockford.
 But as the business grew, Blue Star said the partners would have to go elsewhere because they were gobbling up too much of Blue Star's chips.

 ''We had been adding trucks, going like crazy and concentrating on chips, getting rid of other items like dog food and jellies and candy,'' he said.

 Forced into manufacturing, the partners bought an $18,000 automatic potato chip maker and installed it at 40th Street and Princeton Avenue in Chicago.

 So they sat down and, within a week, came up with more than 30 names to submit for trademark registration. ''We wanted Jax, but it was taken by a brewing company.
-The name Jays was available and we renamed the company as Jays Foods, incorporated.
+The name Jays was available, and we renamed the company Jays Foods, Incorporated.
 It took a couple of weeks, but we started putting tags on plain bags with the Jays name on it,'' he said.

-At some point during or just after WWII, some family members changed their last name from Japp to Jepp.
+During or after WWII, some family members changed their last name from Japp to Jepp.